-A trip to Costa Rica simply isn’t complete without a bit of waterfall chasing.
+A trip to Costa Rica simply isn’t complete without a bit of waterfall chasing – waterfalls are one of the things the country is known for.
 Luckily, the beautiful rainforests of Costa Rica are full of spectacular waterfalls, each more beautiful than the last, and the Nauyaca Waterfalls are no exception.

 Nauyaca Waterfalls can be found in the Southern part of Costa Rica, along the Pacific Coast, just outside of the small bohemian beach community called Dominical.
 The falls can be easily visited as a day trip from popular tourist destinations like Manuel Antonio, Uvita, or Jaco.

 After a magical hike through the lush primary rainforest, you’ll arrive at one of the most gorgeous waterfalls in Costa Rica – and probably the world.
 The towering waterfalls empty into a pristine jungle pool, perfect for swimming.

 If you want to experience one of Costa Rica’s most beautiful rainforest waterfalls during your trip, you can’t pass up a trip to the stunning Nauyaca Waterfalls.
 We’ve created this guide with everything you need to know to plan the tropical adventure of a lifetime on your visit to Nauyaca Waterfalls.

 1. About Nauyaca Waterfalls

 Nauyaca Waterfalls are actually two levels of waterfalls that have a combined height of 197 feet (60 meters.)
 Above a beautiful blue pool, surrounded by thick rainforest on all sides, the falls can only be reached by a jungle hike, in the back of a truck, or a horseback riding tour.